1. 8.4 Dynamic markup insertion

 Throws an "InvalidStateError" DOMException if the parser is currently executing a custom element constructor.

-The document.writeln(...) method steps are to run the document write steps with this and a string that is the concatenation of all arguments passed and U+000A LINE FEED.
+The document.writeln(...text) method steps are to run the document write steps with this, text, true, and "Document writeln".

 DOMParser